IBM-Cloud/bluetag/README.md

 	[PSK] Serving files from: app
 	```

-You are now ready to tweak the bluetag frontend code and test it locally!
+You are now ready to tweak the Bluetag frontend code and test it locally!

 ## Building a native application